 - If you chose to include alcohol, limit to 1 glass with a meal for women and up to 2 glasses for men.
 Alcohol is not a requirement of the diet.

-If you are focused on weight loss, it is important to watch your portion sizes, limit between-meal snacking, and minimize your intake of higher carbohydrate foods.
+For weight loss, it is important to watch your portion sizes, limit between-meal snacking, and minimize your intake of higher carbohydrate foods.

 As shown above, following these Mediterranean Diet Tips will help you lose weight on the Mediterranean Diet.